 The Williams began to improve at Monaco, where Mansell took second to Senna, and at the Canadian GP on 2 June it looked like Williams were finally ready to make their move.
 Mansell qualified 2nd, took the lead in the first corner, held it all the way and ended the penultimate lap with a commanding lead of more than a minute.
 Waving to the crowd, Mansell turned into the final hairpin, and the engine cut dead, the car coasting to a slow stop, a victim of electronic, “black box” gremlins.
-Nelson Piquet pushed forward to take the checkered flag for Benetton — for what would be his last F1 win.
+Few people remember that it was Nelson Piquet in a Benetton who came through to tale the checkered flag — for what would be his last F1 win.

-From the F1A&G | Races compilation.
+From the Races | F1A&G compilation.